HatulaPro/shmedit/README.md

       ```

     #### Instant commands:
-    - `s`: Save file.
+    - `sav`: Save file.
     - `u`, `Enter`: Exit cmd mode.
-    - `q`: Saves and quits the editor.
+    - `q`: Saves and quits the active file.
-    - `Q`: Quits the editor.
-Warning: This command does not save the contents of the file.
+    - `Q`: Quits the active file. *Warning*: This command does not save the contents of the file.
     - `dw`: Deletes the next word and saves its contents in `mem`.
     - `dl`: Deletes the current line and saves its contents in `mem`.
     - `db`: Removes the last word and saves its contents in `mem`.